RopeScore/clicker-server/README.md

 #### Registration

-A receiving client begins the connection by sending the `LISTEN <ids>` command.
+A receiving client begins the connection by sending the `SUBSCRIBE <ids>` command.
 The required parameter `ids` is a list of id's the client want to receive scores from.

-The server MUST respond to `LISTEN` with `CONNECT <ids>` where `ids` is a list of which of the requested id's are currently connected to the server.
+The server MUST respond to `SUBSCRIBE` with `CONNECT <ids>` where `ids` is a list of which of the requested id's are currently connected to the server.

 #### Sending client connected